SAS: Who Dares Wins man for major Harrogate health event at Majestic Hotel

 Founded in 2008 by Lance Haggith, who won a BBC Sports Personality Unsung Hero award for his efforts, Sports Traider has helped thousands of young people gain self esteem and valuable employment skills - and is set to open its latest shop, in Leeds, in February.

-Others taking part in the Health, Wealth and Fashion Day include David Lloyd Club, Fit Cookie, Pay Tap, Ebru Yoga and Meditation Centre and Equestrian and Ski Wear.”
+Others taking part in the Health, Wealth and Fashion Day include David Lloyd Club, Fit Cookie, Pay Tap, Ebru Evrim Yoga and Pilates Studio and Equestrian and Ski Wear.”

 The daytime event runs from 10am until 6pm and admission is £5 by ticket only.